protyayrd/c_programming_slide/README.md

 ## Overview

-This lecture covers the fundamental concepts of loops in C programming.
-It includes various types of loops, their structures, and practical examples to help students understand how to implement loops effectively in their programs.
+This project is a web application built with React that visualizes a C programming lecture on loops.
+It covers the fundamental concepts of loops in C programming, including various types of loops, their structures, and practical examples.
+The project uses Vite as a build tool and provides an interactive learning experience.

 ## Table of Contents